 The purpose of this document is to serve as a guideline for completing the monthly billing run that needs to take place.
-There are eight steps in completing this process and all steps are explained in detail below.
-To get the process started, go to “Billing” – “Month-End Processing”.
+There are eight steps in completing this process and all steps are explained below.
+To get the process started, go to “Billing” and then click on the “Month-End Processing” option.

 Remember that should you feel the need, you can run this process twice in one month.
-All customer who have already been successfully billed, will not be billed for the second time.
+All customer who have already been successfully billed, will not be billed for a second time.

 Start the billing run by setting and checking that all the dates are correct.
 Once you are done, click on the “Update” button found in the corner on the right-hand side of the page.

 First, you will need to choose the “current billing period”, or in other words, the month for which you would like to do the billing run for.
 After choosing the relevant month, check that you are happy with the rest of the settings.